efernie/backbone-contact-example/README.md

     * I personally like to install node from the source, that way when you need to update node all you have to do is update the repo on you machine and check out the new branch and re-make node.

+  2. Create a new Directory

+  3.

-  2. Create a config.js file.
+  #.
+Create a config.js file.

 ```javascript